japila-books/apache-spark-internals/docs/core/ContextCleaner.md

 == [[listeners]][[attachListener]] CleanerListeners

-ContextCleaner allows attaching xref:core:CleanerListener.adoc[CleanerListeners] to be informed when objects are cleaned using `attachListener` method.
+ContextCleaner allows attaching core:CleanerListener.md[CleanerListeners] to be informed when objects are cleaned using `attachListener` method.

 [source,scala]
 ----